marcellusfarias/dotnet-webapi-template/README.md

 # Shared Buying List

 This is a side project I created for practing .Net.
+The final goal for this project is to become a "template" for new projects.
 It's inspired on Jason's clean architecture, but I'm adjusting how it's built doing some research and changing things based on my conclusions and preferences.

 Other than Asp.Net, we currently use Postgres, EFCore, Docker, Swagger, JWT, xUnit and FluentValidation.

 Current state: we currently have finished most of the basic functionalities: added/configured EFCore, Postgres, JWT, Swagger, FluentValidation and xUnit.
 Check the backlog for the next steps, but in a nutshell I am reviewing logs, API documentation and configuring Docker/environments properly.
 We will start adding a bunch of tests.
 Normally, I would do tests _*while*_ programming, but since I was having a lot of different perspectives while creating this (and this is also for practing) I decided to postpone the tests until I was sure about how I wanted to do things.
 After finishing it, I will consider it a MVP.

 ## Topics I've researched and conclusions